LBC11/Portfolio/README.md

 ### 9. Run React

-- In the terminal, navigate to the portfolio-react folder and run through the "npm start".
+- In the terminal, navigate to the portfolio-react folder and run the project(React) through the "npm start".
 - If everything is set up correctly, the portfolio web page will be accessible at http://localhost:3000 in your web browser.

 ![image](https://user-images.githubusercontent.com/107410759/233843051-68ddc39c-e7cd-4315-83b9-50c3a43c2b32.png)